COAG-A-MATE MTX

 (b)(2) A brief discussion of the clinical tests submitted, reference, or relied on in the premarket notification submission for a determination of substantial equivalency.

 A comparison study was conducted using patient specimens over the normal, diagnostic and therapeutic range.
-R values ranged from (0,954 - 0.994) for clot based screening assays.
-(0.988 -0.995 for clot based quantitative assays and (r = 0.954) for chromogenic assays.
+R values ranged from (0.954 - 0.994) for clot based screening assays, (0.988 - 0.995 for clot based quantitative assays and (r = 0.954) for chromogenic assays.
 Total imprecision for each analyte was well within NCCLS recommendations.

 (b)(3) The conclusions drawn from the nonclinical and clinical tests that demonstrate that the device is as safe, as effective, and performed as well or better than the legally marketed device identified in (a)(3).

 The performance characteristics of the new device are comparable to those of the predicate device and typical of these systems in general.
 The data presented in the premarket notification demonstrate that the new device performs substantially equivalent to the predicate device.
-Comparison studies were performed to demonstrate the CAM MTX is equivalent to the MDA-180 and CAM-X2 for the performance of in vitro congulation studies (clotting, chromogenic).
+Comparison studies were performed to demonstrate the CAM MTX is equivalent to the MDA-180 and CAM-X2 for the performance of in vitro coagulation studies (clotting, chromogenic).

 Equivalence was demonstrated using currently commercially available reagents along with patient specimens covering the normal, therapeutic and diagnostic range.
 Correlation coefficients ranged from r = 0.954 to 0.995 for clot based assays.
 A correlation coefficient of r = 0.954 was obtained for assays requiring spectrophotometric measurement at a specified wavelength such as chromogenic assays.

-Precision studies were performed following NCCLS EPS-T2 "Evaluation of Precision Performance of Clinical Chemistry Devices."
+Precision studies were performed following NCCLS EP5-T2 "Evaluation of Precision Performance of Clinical Chemistry Devices."
 Total precision c.v.'s were less than 5% for clot based screening assays, less than 8% for clot based quantitative assays and less than 7% for colorimetric assays.
 Data was generated on the CAM MTX using commercially available normal and abnormal control plasma.